Giftbit/Lightrail-API-V2-Docs/apiary-sources/data-structures/TransactionStep.md

 + contactId (string) - The ID of the Contact associated with the Value.
 + code (string) - {{value.code}}.
 + amount (number) - The amount contributed to the Transaction.
 This number will be the same as `balance.change` in Values with a balance.
++ balanceBefore (number) - The balance of the Value before the Transaction.  `null` when the Value does not have a `balance` (and thus has a `valueRule`).
-+ balance (Delta) - The balance before, after and net change of Value that carries a balance.  `null` when the Value does not have a balance (and thus has a valueRule).
++ balanceAfter (number) - The balance of the Value after the Transaction.  `null` when the Value does not have a `balance` (and thus has a `valueRule`).
-+ uses (Delta) - The number of uses remaining before, after and net change of a Value that limits the nummber of uses.  `null` when the Value does not limit number of uses.
++ balanceChange (number) - The net change of the balance of the Value for the Transaction.
+When the Value has a `valueRule` rather than a `balance` this number will still be set to indicate the value of the rule.

 ## StripeTransactionStep (TransactionStep)
 + rail (string) - `stripe`